rakudo/rakudo/README.md

 ## AUTHOR

-Patrick Michaud "pmichaud@pobox.com" is the current pumpking for Rakudo Perl 6.
+Jonathan Worthington is the current pumpking for Rakudo Perl 6.
 See CREDITS for the many people that have contributed to the development of the Rakudo compiler.